nus-cs2103-AY2122S1/tp/docs/team/vimuthm.md

     * Justification:
         * This feature greatly improves the transition from an admins existing workflow to our product.
 It removes the need for entry of countless tedious add commands and improves the user experience.
     * Highlights:
         * This enhancement required thorough reading of the opencsv documentation.
 It required a number of decisions to be taken where I had to balance usabilty vs complicated implementations.
-There was a need to understand how the `AddressBook` functioned to be able to reset the resident data and to remove the residents from the existing events.
-Allowing optional fields and ensuring no duplicate persons within the given csv were challenging tasks but rewarding nonetheless.
     * Credits: The third part library, [opencsv](http://opencsv.sourceforge.net/), was used to ease the reading of csv files.

 * **New Feature**: Added the ability to traverse the history of command inputs